-- 1. Which party is more likely to encourage and permit frequent and continuing contact between the child and the other party. - 2.
-Abuse, past and present, by a party or member of a party's household.
-Is there a continued risk of harm to the child or an abused party?
-Which party can better protect and supervise the child? - 3.
-What each party does to parent the child. - 4.
-The need for stability and continuity in the child's education, family life and community life. - 5.
-The availability of extended family. - 6.
-The child's relationships with sisters and brothers. - 7.
+- 1. Which party is more likely to ensure the safety of the child. - 2.
+The present and past abuse committed by a party or member of the party's household which may include past or current protection from abuse or sexual violence protection orders where there has been a finding of abuse. - 3.
+Past determinations and consideration of child abuse and involvement with protective services. - 4.
+Violent or assaultive behavior committed by a party. - 5.
+Which party is more likely to encourage and permit frequent and continuing contact between the child and another party if contact is consistent with the safety needs of the child. - 6.
+What each party does to parent the child. - 7.
+The need for stability and continuity in the child's education, family life and community life, except if changes are necessary to protect the safety of the child or a party.

+- 8. The availability of extended family. - 9.
+The child's relationships with sisters and brothers. - 10.
 The preference of the child.
 The court must determine if the child carefully thought about his/her preference.
-The court must also assess the child's maturity and judgment. - 8.
-Attempts of a parent to turn the child against the other parent, except in cases of domestic violence

-- where reasonable safety measures are necessary to protect the child from harm. - 9.
-Which party is more likely to maintain a loving, stable, consistent and nurturing relationship with the child adequate for the child's emotional needs. - 10.
-Which party is more likely to attend to the daily physical, emotional, developmental, educational and special needs of the child. - 11.
-How close the parties' homes are to one another. - 12.
-Each party's availability to care for the child or ability to arrange appropriate child-care. - 13.
+The court must also assess the child's maturity, developmental stage, and judgment. - 11.
+The attempts of a party to turn the child against the other party, except in cases of abuse where reasonable safety measures are necessary to protect the safety of the child.
+A party's reasonable concerns for the safety of the child and the party's reasonable efforts to protect the child shall not be considered attempts to turn the child against the other party.
+A child's deficient or negative relationship with a party shall not be presumed to be caused by the other party. - 12.
+Which party is more likely to maintain a loving, stable, consistent and nurturing relationship with the child adequate for the child's emotional needs. - 13.
+Which party is more likely to attend to the daily physical, emotional, developmental, educational and special needs of the child. - 14.
+How close the parties' homes are to one another. - 15.
+Each party's availability to care for the child or ability to arrange appropriate child-care. - 16.
 The level of conflict between the parties and the willingness and ability of the parties to cooperate with one another.
-A party's effort to protect a child from abuse by another party is not evidence of unwillingness or inability to cooperate with that party. - 14.
-The history of drug or alcohol abuse of a party or member of a party's household. - 15.
-The mental and physical condition of a party or member of a party's household. - 16.
+A party's effort to protect a child or self from abuse by another party is not evidence of unwillingness or inability to cooperate with that party. - 17.
+The history of drug or alcohol abuse of a party or member of a party's household. - 18.
+The mental and physical condition of a party or member of a party's household. - 19.
 Any other relevant factor.

-What about criminal convictions and abuse history?
+What about criminal convictions and abuse

+history?
 The court must also consider certain criminal convictions and abuse and determine whether they pose a threat to the child.
 This includes convictions and no contest pleas for violent crimes, including domestic abuse, but also DUI and drugrelated offenses.
 You must file a Criminal Record/Abuse History Verification Form with your complaint and disclose whether you or any member of your household has a criminal or abuse record, and whether you are aware of any criminal record/abuse history of the other party or members of that party's household.